Suboxone vs methadone: What’s the difference?

 Suboxone is a brand name medicine that contains buprenorphine and naloxone.
 It comes as a sublingual/buccal oral film (placed under the tongue or between the cheeks and gum) and is given as a single daily dose.
 It is also available as a generic option.

 Suboxone is approved for the first phase of opiate withdrawal (induction or detox) and well as the longer-term maintenance phase.
 Suboxone eases drug cravings and helps to prevent unpleasant symptoms (withdrawal) after you stop using narcotics.
-It is not used for the treatment of pain.

 - Buprenorphine is classified as an opioid medication (partial opioid agonist).